kerwenwwer/simple_cache_simulator/README.md

 Output the total cache miss count into the output file, i.e. index.rpt.

 ### How does it works ?
-we consider byte addresses and byte addressable cache systems.
+We consider byte addresses and byte addressable cache systems.
 Give a cache with the M-bit address bits, B-byte block size, E cache sets, and using A-way set associativity.
-There are $O = log2$ B bits offset, and we need to select
-$ 𝐾 = log2 $ E bits among upper $(M-O)$ address bits for indexing the cache.
-There are totally $ \binom {M-O}K$  possible valid indexing schemes.
+There are O = log2 B bits offset, and we need to select 𝐾 = log2 E bits among upper (M-O) address bits for indexing the cache.
+There are totally \binom {M-O}{K}  possible valid indexing schemes.
 We done two tghings:
  (i) implement the NRU replacement policy and the LSB indexing scheme and (ii) find a valid indexing scheme with minimal cache misses